chiptunecafe/vgmPlaySplitPy/README.md

 # vgmPlaySplitPy
 Python script for splitting .vgm/.vgz renders in vgmPlay.
-VERY ROUGH EARLY VERSION.

-Script auto detects and .vgz/.vgm files and auto renders channel separated .wav files into separate folders

-**WINDOWS ONLY**
-for linux you need to change the path from \ to /
+Script currently needs to manually told what vgm to render

+Written for VGMPlay 0.51.0 **channel masking might not work if you use an earlier version*** depending on the system you are using.

 # Issues
-Does not work properly for multimask .vgms (YM2608,YM2603,YM2151+PCM etc.)
+- Does not work properly for multiChip .vgms (YM2151+PCM etc.)
+- auto vgm/vgz detetction removed afer re-write

 # usage
 - Download [vgmPlay](https://github.com/vgmrips/vgmplay) and all files into a directory.